What Are DC Electromagnetic Fields?

 For example, the intensity of direct current, distance from the field source, the type of magnetic metal being used, and the position of the earth.
 DC magnetic fields can cause geopathic stress on the body, examples include persistent insomnia, daytime exhaustion, interrupted sleep patterns, disruption of enzyme functions, hormonal imbalance, and acceleration of malignant cell growth.

-Examples Of Man Made DC Magnetic Fields
+Examples Of Man Made DC Magnetic Fields:

 - Bed Springs